-This internship is a credit-worthy work opportunity for students to gain experience in their major areas of study by strengthening and expanding their classroom theoretical knowledge through practical application.
-This course provides the Medical Coding Specialist student a choice of reality training in the field of health care with an emphasis on coding and billing practice.
-Students will be mentored by an experience supervisor in the agency setting.
-Satisfactory completion of this experience is required for the completion of the Medical Coding Diploma.
+This course is a credit-worthy work opportunity for students to gain experience in their major areas of study by strengthening and expanding their classroom theoretical knowledge through practical application.
+This course provides the Medical Coding Specialist student with reality training in the field of health care with an emphasis on coding and billing practice which will prepare the student as a graduate to become competent in this field.
+Students will be mentored and evaluated by an experienced supervisor in the agency setting.
+The student will discuss development of responsibility, accountability and confidence by formative and summative self-evaluations.
+Satisfactory completion of this experience is required for the completion of the Medical Coding Specialist Diploma.

-Note(s): Students will be required to maintain a 2.0 GPA or higher throughout the entire internship semester.
-If, at midterm, the student is averaging a GPA less than 2.0, they will be dismissed from the internship and will be required to repeat HSC 298 Medical Coding Specialist Internship in its entirety during the next available semester.
+Note(s): Students must earn a "C" or higher in all HSC courses in order to graduate from the program.
+Students will be required to maintain a 2.0 GPA or higher throughout the entire internship semester.
+If, at midterm, the student is averaging a GPA less than 2.0, does not maintain a 2.0 GPA or higher at midterm, he/she will be dismissed from the internship and will be required to repeat HSC 298 Medical Coding Specialist Internship in its entirety during the next available semester.

-Prerequisite(s): HSC 100 Medical Terminology; HSC 130 Basic Anatomy and Physiology; HSC 200 Medical Coding ICD-9-CM; HSC 210 Medical Coding CPT; student must be enrolled in the Medical Coding Specialist Diploma program, with satisfactory completion of 15 program credits with a 2.0 GPA or better.
+Prerequisite(s): HSC 100 Medical Terminology; HSC 130 Basic Anatomy and Physiology; HSC 205 Medical Coding ICD-10-CM; HSC 210 Medical Coding CPT; and HSC 230 Medical Terminology and Anatomy for Coding.
+Student must be enrolled in the Medical Coding Specialist Diploma program and may intern after satisfactory completion of 15 program credits with a 2.0 GPA or better.
 All students must register and meet with the faculty internship advisor during the semester prior to the semester in which they plan to earn internship credits.

-3 credits (135+ hours)
+3 credits (135 hours)